What if your Company Voluntary Arrangement is Rejected?

 Unsecured creditors are not considered a priority in insolvent liquidations, so in many cases, creditors pursuing a liquidation are unlikely to receive any repayment at all.
 For this reason, a well-constructed CVA, which offers at least part-payment of the company’s debt, should be accepted.

-What Company Rescue Solutions are Available?
+What Company Rescue Solutions are Available if the CVA Terms Fail to Be Accepted?

 If your CVA is rejected and you have already explored all of the alternative finance options available to your business, then, generally speaking, there are three options left for you to consider.